wyctorfogos/ObjectDetect-Transfer-by-gRPC/README.md

 # ObjectDetect-Transfer-by-gRPC

-This project detects objects in frams and send its throught a gRPC conection to the server-size, which decodes and plot the transmited frame.
+This project detects objects in frames and send it's throught a gRPC conection to the server size, which decodes and plot the transmited frame.

 # conda env
-The first step is: create a conda env with the necessary libraries to encode, send and decode the frames.
+The first step is: create a conda env with the necessary libraries to encode, send, and decode the frames.
 Command: `conda create -n gRPCAndYOLO`

 To install the libs: